oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   both values: the converted one based on the table and the one from the distribution text.
   > This is a common case for CSAF 2.0 documents labeled as TLP:RED but actually intended to be TLP:AMBER+STRICT.

+  If no TLP label was given, the CSAF 2.0 to CSAF 2.1 converter SHOULD assign `TLP:CLEAR` and output a warning that the default TLP has been set.

 > A tool MAY implement options to convert other Markdown formats to GitHub-flavoured Markdown.

 > A tool MAY implement an additional, non-default option to output an invalid document that can be fixed afterwards.
 Solely in this case, any